Gliese8/Gliese8/README.md

 🌱 **Currently expanding my knowledge in Data Science and AI Applications**

-😄 Fun fact: I've been chansed by a shark and survived (which appeared to be a big tuna)
+😄 Fun fact: I've been chased by a shark and survived (which appeared to be a big tuna)

 🤝 **Let's Connect!**
 I'm best reached via email (check my LinkedIn profile for my full contact information).
 I'm always open to interesting projects and collaboration.
 If you have any questions or feedback, please do not hesitate to reach out to me!